pyccel/pyccel/developer_docs/order_docs.md

 This Python script will output `[1 4 7 2 5 8 3 6 9]`; notice that the columns are stored one after the other.

-### Printing and indexing in Numpy
+### Printing and indexing in NumPy

-The `order` of a Numpy array does not affect the indexing or the printing: unlike the `transpose` operation, the `shape` of the array remains the same, and only the `strides` change.
+The `order` of a NumPy array does not affect the indexing or the printing: unlike the `transpose` operation, the `shape` of the array remains the same, and only the `strides` change.
 For example:

 ```python
 import numpy as np